An expectant father of twins asked me: “How do I help my wife with feeding responsibilities, especially since we have a 1.5-year-old as well?”

 - Return babies to original location (crib, blanket on floor, etc.)

 The big difference is in the preparation of the bottles.
-Formula may be a powder that needs to be mixed up.
+The formula may be a powder that needs to be mixed up.
 Breast milk may come out of the freezer and need to be warmed up first.

 If you have helpers staying with you, you can rotate overnight feeding responsibilities.
 Or if it is just you and your wife, you may want to take turns with the night shift to let each other rest.